 An underbite occurs when the lower teeth sit further forward than the upper teeth.
 This condition is often genetic, and underbite correction is usually recommended to avoid problems later in life.

-It is possible to fix an underbite; surgery and braces are common options, along with some other treatments.
+It is possible to fix an underbite in adults and children; surgery and braces are common treatment options, along with some others.
 Here, we’ll talk you through everything that you need to know about this type of dental malocclusion and how it may affect you or your child.

 Table of contents